 The suspension came from the Kawasaki Z1000.
 The front end is fiery red, and the rear shock and swingarm somehow fit the old fashioned looks of the CB750.

 The exhaust was fabricated also by the builder, except for the rear exhaust tip that comes from Laser.
 The concept was to keep it raw metal and minimalistic.
 And so it is – the tip ends right before the rear wheel.

 The tail was fabricated of 100% metal

 I really appreciate the work any designers and automotive stylists do.
 Just after doing this project I can relate to how much work it does take to combine the looks with the practical side of building a ride.
 The tail accomodates the battery, all electric devices while still stays in line and proportions with the tank and a general line of the machine.

 There is also one secret there, which I’ll share once the video about the build is complete.

 The rest of the design is in perfect harmony with the backbone of a seat and tank.
-The round headlight is placed low, the handlebars are classic clip-ons.
+The round headlight is placed low, the handlebars are low, but not classic clip-ons.
+The builder decided to choose a wide single handlebar put upside down.
 The instrument cluster doesn’t stick over the tank.
 Everything was taken care of.